Request a Consultation

 Documents Fair Market Value

-Competitive bidding establishes and records fair market value transparently — exactly what probate courts and Medicaid agencies require from an estate sale.
+Competitive bidding establishes and records fair market value transparently — the standard probate courts and Medicaid agencies require from an estate sale.

 Estate properties often need work.
-Auction buyers purchase as-is, so there's no need to invest in repairs or updates before selling.
+Auction buyers purchase as-is, so the estate does not invest in repairs or updates before selling.

 Splits Proceeds Cleanly Among Heirs